1-Handed or 2-Handed (Weapon Effect)

 A d100 roll made when attacking a target or using primary skills (see Combat for details).

-If the wielder did not move in their previous turn (unless moving as a formation), when opponent moves into range/allows a free regular attack with the impaling weapon before opponent can proceed with the remainder of their turn.
-If a weapon has both an Impale and a effect, resolve the Impale first.
+If the wielder did not move in their previous turn (unless moving as a formation), when opponent moves into range/base contact allows a free regular attack with the impaling weapon before opponent can proceed with the remainder of their turn.
+If a weapon has both an Impale and a ward-off effect, resolve the Impale first.

 Equal to a characters Initiative stat plus 1d12.
 Rolled at the beginning of each combat to determine turn order.

-materials, creatures, or creations are immune to to , disease, psychological effects and most non-physical faith-based damage/effects
+Inorganic materials, creatures, or creations are immune to to poison, disease, psychological effects and most non-physical faith-based damage/effects

 The smallest portion of your turn, typically reserved for non-damaging special abilities or weaker attacks

-An out-of-turnis a reactionary special ability or power used during an opponent’s turn that counts as an in your own next turn (i.e. Interrupts, or the Focus defensive ability: Reversal)
+An out-of-turn instant is a reactionary special ability or power used during an opponent’s turn that counts as an instant in your own next turn (i.e. Interrupts, or the Focus defensive ability: Reversal)

 An ability or effect used out-of-turn when an opponent announces intent to use a special ability of some kind.
-If anis successful the targets special ability is cancelled, and any costs refunded.
-If interrupting an the target may still proceed to use an on their turn.
-If interrupting an , the target may still use a regular off-hand attack if they have one available.
-Typically interrupts counts as an on the next turn.
+If an interrupt is successful the targets special ability is cancelled, and any costs refunded.
+If interrupting an instant the target may still proceed to use an action on their turn.
+If interrupting an action, the target may still use a regular off-hand attack if they have one available.
+Typically interrupts counts as an instant on the next turn.

-Target is forced to the ground and must expend theirand an OR an on their next turn in order to stand up.
-When knocked down you can use instants and actions while still on the ground, however your is cut in half and you are considered to be until standing up again.
+Target is forced to the ground and must expend their movement and an instant OR an action on their next turn in order to stand up.
+When Knocked Down you may use instants and actions while still on the ground, but suffer a -10 to hit/cast penalty and must move (crawl) at half speed.
+While Knocked Down targets are considered to be Vulnerable until standing up again.

-(LoS) characters must be able to see target clearly from board position.
-Abilities or powers that specify LoS are assumed to be projectile based or projectile-like, unless otherwise specified and cannot be used on a target in .
+Line of sight (LoS) characters must be able to see target clearly from board position.
+Abilities or powers that specify LoS are assumed to be projectile based or projectile-like, unless otherwise specified and cannot be used on a target in base contact.

-Every playable character has a baseof four inches, modified by their race
+Every playable character has a base movement of four inches, modified by their race

 Specifies that a particular weapon, within a group that is normally two-handed, is in fact only one-handed.